Health Information Exchange Development

 Informing the Development of the Health Information Exchange for the U.S.Virgin Islands

-The U.S. Virgin Islands Department of Human Services (VIDHS) Medicaid Office, supported by the Office of Health Information Technology (housed in the Office of the Governor), is taking a major step in standing up the USVI Health Information Exchange (HIE):
+The U.S. Virgin Islands Department of Human Services (VIDHS) Medicaid Office, supported by the Office of Health Information Technology (housed in the Office of the Governor), is aggressively working toward standing up the USVI Health Information Exchange (HIE).

 VIDHS has contracted with CommunityHealth IT (CommHIT) to conduct the first-ever Digital Security Environmental Scan (Environmental Scan) of USVI health-related entities to inform the development of the HIE.

 The Environmental Scan is a foundational step in the development of any HIE and for Centers for Medicare and Medicaid Services’ (CMS’) HIE Certification.

 The information gathered during the Environmental Scan will allow USVI to create a robust and secure technology HIE infrastructure.
 When complete, the HIE will allow health information to be collected, analyzed, and shared to better coordinate care, to lower costs, and to achieve USVI Medicaid, USVI medical community, and USVI population health goals.

 The HIE initiative is supported by the Bryan / Roach Administration as part of the Governor’s Healthier Horizons Initiative.
 One of the three core tenants of the Healthier Horizons is the modernization of the USVI healthcare infrastructure to improve health services to residents.

 Another component of modernization underway is Audacious Inquiry’s implementation of the Patient Unified Lookup System (PULSE).
 PULSE is a nationwide disaster response platform that leverages national networks that include clinical data for over 205 million individuals and medication history for 324 million individuals.
 PULSE also supports connections to custom and local data sources, like regional, state, or territorial HIEs.